biowdl/PacBio-subreads-processing/docs/index.md

 ### Output
 The workflow will output polished ccs reads split into their respective sample.
-Along with these BAM files, the workflow will also output all intermediate generated files.
+Along with these BAM files, the workflow will also output all intermediate files.
+Depending on the options set, the pipeline can also output fastq files.

 ## Contact
 <p>